Stefan1612/Mantle-Hackathon-NftMarketplace/README.md

 # NFT-Marketplace

-## What upgraded from V1 -> V2 ?

-There were some fixes to the nftMarketplace as well as NFT contract not keeping correct state about NFTs if maliciously used.

 ## Status

-The NFT Marketplace is currently running and fully functional on Goerli at
+The NFT Marketplace is currently running and fully functional on the Mantle Testnet

-1. NFT Market:

-2. NFT:

-The Website is online and running at [Website](https://fluffy-moonbeam-06ab85.netlify.app/)
+The Website is online and running at [Website]()

 ## Local environment set up